Golden Retriever Seeing Eye Dog

 Your family loves you but they really don’t care how brutal a day you had.
 Their day felt just as tough to them.
 When you come home, they want YOU – not half of you, part of you or whatever small sliver you can carve for them from your distractions.

-I'm terrible in this department.
-I constantly fret about columns or finances, the fact that a layout didn't look right or any number of details that should rest in peace in my office.
-My neither understand nor dispense any sympathy.
+I’m terrible in this department.
+I constantly fret about columns or finances, the fact that a book layout didn’t look right or any number of details that should rest in peace in my office.
+My kids neither understand nor dispense any sympathy.
 They want to climb on my shoulders, present a new drawing, go swimming and negotiate for cookies all at the same time.
-I'm their Dad.
+I’m their Dad.
 When I come home, they expect me to show up, as does Alison and rightly so.
 We wear many hats in this world… all of them important.
 Our loved ones deserve to top the list.

 Train yourself to focus.
 Start with the little things and build the “focus muscle.”
-If the pulls you into daydreams, turn it off.
+If the radio pulls you into daydreams, turn it off.
 If your co-workers constantly gossip, close the door to your office, block off your cubicle or ask to be re-located.
 When at work, work.
 Let others know not to distract you.
 Once you truly value your time, others will respect it as well.

 When you leave, leave.
 Your tribulations won’t abandon you.
 They have unerring patience.
 You’ll find them exactly where you left them.